The entire book appears at this link with chapters added after appearing online:

 outside the recreational center waiting for his medication to

 work.
-He takes a few dozen deep breaths, and returns to the scene
+He takes a few dozen deep breaths, returning to the scene

-nobody is around.
-The place is a deserted ghost town.
+Nobody is around.
+Les place is a deserted ghost town.

 The proverbial light bulb appears as in a cartoon caricature

 Party people persons were up (to no good) all night.

 The urban street sprawl funfest was just winding down